JBeggs/docker-django-react-web-application/README.md

 Although not being used django-allauth allows for soclai media registration and login

-Conetnt is managed by django and it's built in admin panel
+Content is managed by django and it's built in admin panel

 DRF has api endpoints to manage page content, article content and user details